 - It’s just not producing like you had hoped it would.

-Now you are frustrated and for lack of words, pissed off you spent that money on your new website.
-Don't fret yet, there are most likely simple solutions to your problems...
+Now you are frustrated and for lack of words, pissed off that you spent so much money on your new website.
+Don’t fret yet, there are most likely simple solutions to your problems…

-In today's post, we'll address some first steps and reasons why it isn't working like you had planned.
-We will be posting tips every week on next steps and what to do after you finish those listed below.
+In today’s post, we’ll address some first steps and reasons why it isn’t working like you had planned.
+We will be posting tips every week on steps to take next and what to do after you finish those listed below.

 First off, congratulations!
 You have taken the first step at improving your online presence, which as studies prove time and time again, is essential to your success!
 This isn’t said as sarcasm at all.

 Search Engine Optimization (SEO) is an absolute must-have to drive that traffic to your beautiful new page.
 I’m sure everyone has heard the term “Build it and they will come”, that couldn’t be further from the truth here.
 You can build it all day long and until you implement a traffic generating strategy, they won’t come.
 We want you to be careful with this term though, as there are many outdated strategies that are still being used that will actually hurt you worse than doing nothing at all.